Tenant Handbook

 When severe weather conditions become apparent, the U.S. Weather Bureau describes conditions by two classifications; a Watch or a Warning.
 A Watch becomes effective when atmospheric conditions are present that can produce the particular weather phenomenon.
 A Warning means that the weather condition has been spotted and prompt action must be taken to ensure your safety.

-Except in very rare circumstances, the decision to evacuate the building based on the above weather reports will not be made by the Property Management Office, but rather by each individual Tenant.
+Except in very rare circumstances, the decision to evacuate the building based on the above weather reports will not be made by the Building Management Office, but rather by each individual tenatn company.
 However, in the event these conditions do exist, the following guidelines should be adhered to:

 • Move away from outside windows.
 If windows in your offices are supplied with blinds, close the blinds (this will provide protection from broken glass).